danimohamadnejad/microservice-example/README.md

 10. create two more databases in addition to one you have in .env and name them: soa_user, soa_post
 11. php artisan migate --seed (OR php artisan migrate:refresh --seed)
 12. php artisan serve
+13. We have two api.php files in packages/post and packages/user.
+To check how request them, inspect corresponding documentations above controller methods.
+When using postman to send sanctum authorization token when required, select Bearer Token type and paste your token after you got it from login endpoint.

 Now you have a user in soa_user.users table and you can start application.

 Some explanations: